Understanding Mortgage Prepayments and Charges

 To use the calculator, you should gather the following information:

 - Mortgage Contract

 - Repayment Terms Confirmation Letter (mailed to you after the closing date)

 - Most recent Renewal Agreement

 - Your Annual Mortgage Statement

 Keep in mind that there are many ways to pay off your mortgage faster, by taking advantage of regular prepayment options that may be included in your existing mortgage agreement.
-For example, you can choose to repay up to 15% of the original principal amount of your mortgage at any time during each year of the term.
+For example, depending on the options you select for your mortgage, you can choose to repay up to 10%, 15% or 20% of the original principal amount of your mortgage at any time during each year of the term.
 This is a great option if you find yourself with extra money, such as a tax refund, monetary gift or inheritance.